firoagni/ai-development-tutorials/ai_solution_building_guide.md

   - ✅ Good: Read-only access to most tables, write access only to `support_tickets`
   - ❌ Bad: Full admin credentials because "it's easier"

-<em>Create a dedicated database service account with minimal permissions to enforce database boundaries.
+<em>Enforce database boundaries by creating a dedicated database service account with minimal permissions.
 Grant only the specific table and operation access your agent needs and nothing more.</em>

 Access boundaries aren’t about limiting power, they’re about **containing the blast radius**.